Unitary equivalence of a matrix to its transpose: Building block III: matrices of the form

 \begin{proof} Suppose that $A$ is irreducible.
-If $A$ is not UET, then we can conclude that $A$ is neither UECSM (by Lemma \ref{LemmaUECSM}) nor UEASM (by Lemma \ref{LemmaUEASM}).
+If $A$ is not UET, then we can conclude that $A$ is neither UECSM (by Lemma \ref{LemmaUECSM}) nor UESHM (by Lemma \ref{LemmaUESHM}).
 Thus $T$ is already of the form (iii).
-On the other hand, if $A$ is UET, then $A$ is either UECSM or UEASM by Proposition \ref{PropositionIrreducible}.
+On the other hand, if $A$ is UET, then $A$ is either UECSM or UESHM by Proposition \ref{PropositionIrreducible}.
 In either case, $T$ is of the desired form.

 If $A$ is reducible, then write $A \cong A_1 \oplus A_2 \oplus \cdots \oplus A_r$ where $A_1,A_2,\ldots, A_r$ are irreducible and note that

 Now apply the first portion of the proof to each of the matrices $T_i = A_i \oplus A_i^t$. \end{proof}